nam-pi/frontend-assets/texts/about/en-GB.md

 a further introduction into many of the aspects of the project:
 [download](https://documents.icar-us.eu/documents/2021/11/nampi-geschichte-am-mittwoch-2021-11-03.pdf)

+## Download final data dump

+The state of the RDF data at the official end of the project has been made publicly available.
+It can be downloaded and reused/remixed from the following GitHub repository: [NAMPI final data dump](https://github.com/nam-pi/final_data)

 ## Contributors

 The following persons have contributed to the development NAMPI: